We breathe life into great teams with great ideas to create great companies.

 - We aggregate exciting dealflow across the Heartland and over many industries for science and technology enabled startup companies.

-- We unite great minds and aggregate capital to validate and invest in innovative business models by outstanding entrepreneurs.
+- We unite great minds and capital to validate and invest in innovative business models by outstanding entrepreneurs.

 - We optimize risk and returns by curating companies and proving the scalability of their revenue model.